guerinsylvain/bot-wonder-boy/README.md

     cd scripts\client
     pip install -r requirements.txt
     ```
+<a id="how-to-train"></a>
+## How to train the agents
+The following steps have to be done in the described sequence:
+<a id="how-to-train-python"></a>
+### Start the agent (python)
+1. From the root folder of the project, activate the virtual environment by typing:
+    ```
+    .\venv\Scripts\activate.bat
+    ```
+2. Launch the training script:
+    ```
+    cd scripts\client
+    python train.py
+    ```
+<a id="how-to-train-lua"></a>
+### Launch the ROM in the emulator and start the LUA script
+1. Start BizHawk
+2. In the "File" menu, chose "Open ROM".
+    Select the file "Wonder Boy (USA, Europe).zip" that you have previously copied in the "SMS" folder below "BizHawk-2.3".
+3. Select "Lua Console" in the "Tools" menu.
+    The "Lua Console" window opens.
+4. In the "Script" menu of the "Lua Console" window, select "Open Script...".
+    Select the file "train.lua" located in scrips/bizhawk

+The training should start.
+If anything goes wrong, please review the [Setup section](#setup)

 <a id="environment"></a>
 ## Environment

 <a id="state"></a>
 ### State
 The state is observed at each frame and is composed of the following informations:
 * a screenshot (will be sent to clipboard by Lua script)
 * the wonderboy vitality/health (memory address 0x0C36 in Main RAM that varies from 0 to 12)